alib25/BellaBeat_case_study_R/README.md

 How could these trends help influence Bellabeat marketing strategy?
 **Tools:**

-- R for Data Cleaning, Data Transformation, Data Visualisation and Data Analysis Data Set:
+- R for Data Cleaning, Data transformation, visualisation and analysis

-The data set is publicly available on Kaggle.
+- Data Set: The data set is publicly available on Kaggle.